 Quality control – A process that ensures product quality is maintained or improved through the reduction in mistakes.
 This is done through checking products after they have been made.
 This can be done through actions such as inspection, sampling or testing.
 This helps to detect faulty products.

 Quality assurance – This is a process by which quality is built into every stage of the production process.
 This is in contrast to quality control where it is left until the end.
 Quality assurance is reliant on workers self-checking their work in order to make sure there are no mistakes.
 The aim is to ensure that no mistakes are made.
 This is referred to as a zero defect policy.

 Quality circles – This is when a group of people meet on a daily basis in order to suggest improvements to the production process or solve any current problems.
 Quality circles often include employees as they are likely to have the most knowledge of what could be improved.
 By allowing employees to suggest improvements it is likely to result in increased motivation.

 Total quality management – This is a quality management approach that put quality at the heart of everything in the business.
-A total quality management system will involve features such as quality circles, zero defect policy and quality circles.
+A total quality management system will involve features such as quality circles and zero defect policy.